mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Ships use a variety of sensors to collect information about their surroundings.
-By combining data from multiple sensor devices, a ship’s computer generates a composite image of detected objects, giving the sensop and their crew detailed information about the space around them, including what and who is in it.
+By combining data from multiple sensor devices, a ship's computer generates a composite image of detected objects, giving the sensop and their crew detailed information about the space around them, including what and who is in it.
 Initial